Should You Allow Pets at Your Short-Term Rental? Pros and Cons of Pet-Friendly Airbnbs

 Upgrade Your Short-Term Rental Insurance Today

 If you are sued because of a pet or animal harming either a guest or neighbor, unlike most insurance companies, Proper does not have a limitation or exclusion.
-If you are found labile for an incident with an animal like a dog bite or a traumatizing bear scare at your short-term rental, Proper Insurance’s liability coverage would respond with:
+If you are found liable for an incident with an animal like a dog bite or a traumatizing bear scare at your short-term rental, Proper Insurance’s liability coverage would respond with:

-• Commercial Liability Coverage – Proper Insurance’s policy carries $1M per occurrence of commercial liability with an option to upgrade your limit to $2M.
-This coverage extends off-premises should your guest or their pet get injured or cause injury away from your property.
+- Commercial Liability Coverage – Proper Insurance’s policy carries $1M per occurrence of commercial liability, with an option to upgrade your limit to $2M.
+This coverage extends off-premises, should your guest or their pet get injured or cause injury away from your property.

-• Legal Defense Cost – In addition to the limit you select as your liability coverage ($1M or $2M) Proper Insurance will cover the legal defense fees associated with the liability claim.
+- Legal Defense Cost – In addition to the limit you select as your liability coverage ($1M or $2M) Proper Insurance will cover the legal defense fees associated with the liability claim.

 Proper Insurance is the nation’s leading short-term vacation rental insurance provider, with the most comprehensive policy on the market.
 We protect homes in all 50 states with unmatched coverage for your property, revenue, and business liability, customized to include guest-caused theft/damage, liquor liability, amenity liability (bikes, kayaks, hot tub, etc.), bed bugs, squatters, and more.